chadwickbureau/chadwick/doc/cwtools.rst

 - :program:`cwbox`, a boxscore generator, which
   replaces and extends the DiamondWare program BOX.

+- :program:`cwdaily`, which produces day-by-day player statistical totals.
+This program is unique to Chadwick.

 - :ref:`cwsub <cwtools.cwsub>`, which extracts information
   about in-game player substitutions.
 This program is unique to Chadwick.

 - :program:`cwcomment`, which extracts comment
   fields from event files.
 This program is unique to Chadwick.

 This documentation is intended to be read in conjunction with the materials provided by Retrosheet summarizing the contents of